 DO I HAVE TO HAVE A LAWYER REPRESENT ME AT THE HEARING?

-Everyone has the right to represent himself/herself.
-However, your employer will probably be represented at the hearing by a lawyer.
+Everyone has the right to represent him or herself.
+However, your employer may be represented at the hearing by a lawyer.
 You may need help from a lawyer in order to present your claim properly.

 HOW MUCH WILL MY LAWYER CHARGE ME?

 The attorney fee will be based on an agreement between you and your lawyer, subject to the approval of the State Board of Workers' Compensation if the fee is greater than $100.00.
 No fee greater than 25% of the employee’s award of weekly benefits or settlement shall be approved.